Download the BSAB program 2022 – PDF file (Book Links StoryArts Brisbane program 2022)

 Sunday 23 October 2022

-8.30 – 9.30 Pitch party (15 X 3 min pitches) with Alex Adsett, Clair Hume, Marisa Pintado, Davina Bell and Cheryl Bullow
+8.30 – 9.30 Pitch party (15 X 3 min pitches) with Alex Adsett, Clair Hume, Marisa Pintado, Susannah Chambers, Kate Stevens and Rowena Beresford.

 Free addon for those who book a workshop.

 9.45 – 3:45 Writing workshop – Story Creation & Collaboration – Sean Williams (Hybrid Session)

 Writing sometimes means staring at a blank screen, wondering if words will ever come again.
 They definitely will – with the help of your fellow writers.
 Join bestselling author Sean Williams as he unlocks, with you, the secrets to productive writing.